Best Practices for Organizational Agility

 Integrating Teams

-It may be easier to take a siloed strategy and concentrate on specific elements of the value delivery pipeline, but this leads to disappointing results.
+Taking a siloed strategy and concentrating on specific elements of the value delivery pipeline may be easier, but this leads to disappointing results.
 It may not benefit one department to operate quicker or more efficiently if it burdens another.
-The outcomes reached by the service provider and service client will be affected unless a business works on its service holistically, not only in its pieces.
-Internal and external customers benefit from the effective and efficient management and dynamic integration of information and technology, organizational principles, rules and procedures, and stakeholders, all of which should be coordinated to produce a specific value that contributes to the greater goal.
+The outcomes reached by the service provider and client will be affected unless a business works on its service holistically, not only in its pieces.
+Internal and external customers benefit from the effective and efficient management and dynamic integration of information and technology, organizational principles, rules and procedures, and stakeholders, all of which should be coordinated to produce a specific value contributing to the greater goal.
 Integrating teams have a positive impact on the employees as well.
 They see a boost in their self-worth, coworkers, and other business stakeholders with whom they connect on a psychosocial level.
 Members of an organization who collaborate can produce significantly more value than those who operate alone.
 Collaboration necessitates a climate of trust.
 Inconsistencies occur in work and response to obstacles when participants provide erroneous information about a task.
 It is critical to establish a shared knowledge base to avoid such scenarios.
-Collaboration does not only apply to members of an organization; it also applies to customers, users, suppliers, and anybody else who is associated with your organization.
+Collaboration applies not only to members of an organization but also to customers, users, suppliers, and anyone associated with your organization.

 Communicational Agility